 Our work with the Town of New Scotland to relocate the historic Hilton Barn and create the Hilton Park is a great example of one of the many possibilities for the future of the trail.
 We encourage individuals and communities to work with us to enhance the future of this tremendous community asset.

-- Albany County has hired a consulting firm to develop plans for the area in Slingerlands to beautify this access point for the trail.
+- Albany County hired a consulting firm to develop plans for the area in Slingerlands to beautify this access point for the trail.

 - The Town of New Scotland will continue to restore the Hilton Barn and develop the Hilton Park.